JMP gives you a real phone number for sending picture and text messages right from a Jabber account.

 If you've signed up for the free trial and would like to upgrade to unlimited text and picture message for the duration of the beta period, you can upgrade to a paid account here.
 JMP is currently available for US$2.99 per month or US$34.99 per year.

-Jabber, or XMPP, is a long-standing, widely-used, privacy-focused and open chat protocol.
+Jabber is long-standing, widely-used, and privacy-focused.
 If you have ever used Google Chat, HipChat, the pre-2016 Facebook Messenger, WhatsApp, Kik, Movim, Android Push Notifications, or a private company chat server, then you have used XMPP.

-JMP extends the freedom of the XMPP network to cell phone texting.
+JMP extends the freedom of Jabber and the XMPP network to cell phone texting.

 Text messages are sent and received using special Jabber IDs (JIDs).
 To send a text message, first add the JID representing the destination phone number to your roster.
 For example, to send a text message to +1 416 993 8000 you would add "+firstname.lastname@example.org" to your roster.
 You can then send the contact a message or picture and they will receive it as an SMS/MMS message.